devopscenter/dcDemoBlog-web/README.md

         --utilsURL           => the github URL for the application utils content

     So type (NOTE: use the path created in step 1):

         ./manageApp.py -a dcDemoBlog -d ~/dcDemo/apps -c join --appURL \
             https://github.com/devopscenter/dcDemoBlog-web.git --utilsURL \
             https://github.com/devopscenter/dcDemoBlog-utils.git

-3. Now create the enviornment variables that are specific to our environment.
+3. Now create the environment variables that are specific to our environment.

     - edit dcDemoBlog-utils/environments/personal.env => change dcUTILS value as appropriate
     - edit dcDemoBlog-utils/environments/personal.env => change LOG_NAME value as appropriate
     - edit dcDemoBlog-utils/environments/local.env => change SYSLOG entries as appropriate
         - we use papertrail for a central logging system so the default values in the SYSLOG_ entries refer to that system but you put your logging system in there.
 They do need to have something in them, hence the defaults.

     - execute:

         ./deployenv.sh

 4. And start the containers:

        ./start.sh

 5. When the containers start up, the web container will have the dcDemoBlog/dcDemoBlog-web directory hosted as a volume in the container and the login directory will correspond with that directory.
 The login directory is: /data/deploy/current
 At this point, a good suggestion would be to open another terminal window such that you can log into the web container in one terminal window.
 This way you can run the commands to create the django project inside the container, and then once they are created you can edit the files on